subair99/LLM_Zoomcamp_2024_Project/README.md

 </p>

+## Project overview

 Staying organized and efficient in a medical office can be challenging, especially for those new to the field.
 Managing patient records, appointments, and medical supplies can be overwhelming.

 The Medical Assistant AI provides a conversational tool that assists users in streamlining administrative tasks, managing patient schedules, and offering guidance on best practices, making the role of a medical assistant more manageable.

+The Medical Assistant is a RAG application designed to assist users with their medical conditions.
+It enables practitioners to quickly diagnose problems thereby saving time and cost.

 This project was implemented as a requirement for the completion of